Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

     - *Hero image* - appears at the top of the home page, located below the header section, contains striking colors that elevate the look of the page
     - *About Us* - located below the Hero image, allows users to get more informations about the salon
     - *Testimonials* - just below the "About Us" section, grouped horizontally, next to each other, for screens smaller than 1200px they are grouped vertically.
 Allow potential client to see the reviews from current/previous clients, which will help them trust the services offered by the salon
-    - *Contact Us* - provides information about salon opening hours, phone number, email address and a link that leads the user to "Contact Us" page where the user can fill out a form to get in touch with any inquiries they may have
+    - *Contact Us* - provides information about salon opening hours, phone number, email address and a link that leads the user to "Contact Us" page where the user can fill out a form to get in touch with a beautician and get an answer to any questions they may have

 -  **Services & Prices** - allows the user to find out the services and their prices offered by the salon